edgul/FileViewer/README.txt

 Removing file will redraw all rows
 Added file will redraw all rows

-Use model to count files and sizes, lean less on QDir Large number of files untested
+Large number of files untested

 Add support for Mac